AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 #### Configure Admin actions for logging

 This feature is not available because all actions must be recorded by default.

+### HIPAA Customer Search Results Restriction

+The HIPAA Customer Search Results Restriction functionality in Adobe Commerce ensures compliance with HIPAA regulations by limiting access to Protected Health Information (PHI) and Personally Identifiable Information (PII).
+This feature restricts the ability to search and view customer records based on user roles, ensuring that only authorized users can access this information.

+#### Key Features

+- **Search Restrictions**: Users without the necessary roles cannot search for or view customer records.
+- **Mandatory Search for Access**: Unlike the default Adobe Commerce behavior, it is not possible to see customer information without performing a search.
+This ensures that users must know specific details about a customer to locate their information.
+- **Limited Search Results**: Search results matching the criteria are limited to 10 records, ensuring that only a manageable number of records are displayed at a time.
+- **Minimum Number of Filters**: Users must apply a minimum of three filters (e.g., email, lastname, and state) to perform a search, ensuring that searches are specific and targeted.
+- **Filter Notifications**: When search restrictions are enabled, users are notified to apply filters to refine their search results.

+#### Configuration

+The configuration for limiting the number of customers in the search results is located in the admin panel under `Stores` > `Configuration` > `Advanced` > `Admin` > `Admin Grids`.
+This configuration is enabled by default when the `hipaa-ee` extension is installed.

+- **Limit Number of Customers in Grid**: This setting allows you to enable or disable the limitation on the number of customers displayed in the grid search results.
+- **Customer Grid Search Result Limit**: This setting specifies the maximum number of customer records that can be displayed in the grid search results.

+#### Affected Functional Areas

+Customer grids on the Admin Create Order page (`Sales` > `Orders` > `Create New Order`) and Customers page (`Customers` > `All Customers`) are affected by the search results restriction functionality.

+- Filters are opened by default.
+- Users must apply a minimum of three filters to perform a search.
+- Search results are limited to 10 records by default.
+- If there are more records matching the search criteria, notifications will inform users about the result limit and the need to refine their search.
+- Grid pagination is not available.
+- Previous search results and filters applied are not saved when navigating away from the page.

+The search results restriction functionality also applies to the REST API for customer search (`/V1/customers/search`).

+- Without filters applied or with insufficient filters, the API returns an error message indicating that the required number of filters are needed to perform a search.
+- When sufficient filters are applied by authorized users, the API returns results within the specified limit.
+- When results are limited, a message is added to the response indicating the total number of records found and the current applied limit.

 ### Import and export features